-A formal impact assessment for the grey-headed flying-fox listed as vulnerable under the EPBC Act is provided in Table 46.
+A formal impact assessment for the grey-headed flying-fox listed as vulnerable under the EPBC Act is provided in Table 50.
 The project site contains approximately 5,834.62 ha of potential foraging habitat for the grey-headed flying-fox (including 1,652.43 ha of remnant/HVR vegetation and 4,182.19 ha within non-remnant areas).
 The current design may remove up to 186.03 ha of potential foraging habitat for the grey-headed flying-fox, which is only 3.19% of potential habitat within the project site.
 Pre-clearing surveys will be undertaken to allow micro-siting of project infrastructure that, where possible, minimises clearing of mature eucalypts or foraging sources such as large fig trees.

 Operational impacts to grey-headed flying-fox are likely to be limited to direct strike if travelling within the RSA and disturbance from WTGs to foraging habitat when trees are in flower and fruit.
 Habitat disturbance will be minimised by micro-siting WTGs as far away as practicable from remnant vegetation.
-Blade strike issues are assessed and discussed in more detail in the BBUS (Ecosure 2023).